ArtemShkumat/AiGM/Documentation/Architecture.md

       `UpdateProcessor` iterates through the `partialUpdates` dictionary, calling `StorageService` to save changes for each entity ID.
       When a location change is detected in the player updates, `UpdateProcessor` calls:
-        - Triggers conversation summarization via `SummarizeConversationAsync`
-        - Calls `HideNpcsInLocationAsync` to set all NPCs in the previous location to not visible Adds DM message to log via `StorageService`.
+        - Triggers conversation summarization via `SummarizeConversationAsync` Adds DM message to log via `StorageService`.
       Returns `ProcessedResult` (containing `userFacingText`).
 Hangfire completes the job.